natalieagus/50005/docs/Programming Assignment/pa1/index.md

 You might want to run this assignment in your **POSIX compliant OS**, using `gcc` version 10.X or below. **Using version 11.X and above** might be _okay_, but the bot is running `gcc 10` version so if you use some newer fancy stuffs then the bot might not be able to run it.
 You can try first.
 {:.error}

 You should have joined the GitHub Classroom and obtain the starter code for this assignment there.
-The link can be found in the Course Calendar portion of your Course Handout.
+The link can be found on eDimension.

 ## Submission

-Simply push your completed shell code to the github classroom repository by the stipulated due date in the course handout.
-You will then meet our TAs/instructors for a live demo (checkoff, schedule in course handout).
+Simply push your completed shell code to the github classroom repository by the stipulated due date stated on your github classroom repo.
+You will then meet our TAs/instructors for a live demo (checkoff, schedule in the sheet which link can be found on eDimension).
 You are to expand the shell to implement various **additional functionalities** that will be elaborated throughout this assignment's handout.
 Read along to find out more.

 Your shell should <span style="color:#f7007f;"><b>NOT</b></span> crash due to any input from the user or any <span style="color:#f7007f;"><b>ABSENCE</b></span> of input from the user after the given command.
 {:.error}